Thomas Kelly-Kenny: Second Boer War

 In the Second Boer War of 1899–1902 Kelly-Kenny was, as a lieutenant general, General Officer Commanding the 6th Division of the South African field force.
-He was twice mentioned in despatches and received the Queen’s South African Medal with four clasps.
+He was twice mentioned in despatches and received the Queen's South Africa Medal with four clasps.
 He was involved in the relief of Kimberley, the battles of Paardeberg, Poplar Grove and Driefontein.

 At the battle of Paardeberg, Kelly-Kenny had a conservative plan to besiege General Cronje and bombard his Boer force from a safe distance with superior artillery.
 When Lord Roberts became ill, he appointed Lieutenant-General Herbert Kitchener as commander.
 He overruled Kelly-Kenny and ordered an assault on the Boer trenches.
 The result was 'Bloody Sunday' — an unnecessary sacrifice of hundreds of lives on the British side.

 War Office appointment

 Kelly-Kenny was a close friend of King Edward VII who treated him as confidential military advisor.
 In October 1901 he was appointed Adjutant-General to the Forces, which post he held until 1904.
 This was at the insistence of the King, who liked him for his industry and administrative capacity and dislike of jobbery.
 However, Lord Roberts (the commander in chief) did not share this opinion and viewed Kelly-Kenny as conservative about reform, and the War Office was opposed to his appointment.
 Kelly-Kenny did not work well with his colleagues, who tried to get his powers reduced (which the King opposed).
 They then tried to move him back to command in 1902, offering him the 4th Army Corps.
 This he declined.
 The King was happy about the General's decision.
 He was appointed a Knight Commander of the Order of the Bath (KCB) in the 1902 Coronation Honours list published on 26 June 1902, and received the knighthood in a private audience on 2 August, during the King′s convalescence on board HMY Victoria and Albert.
-In September 1902, Kelly-Kenny accompanied Lord Roberts and St John Brodrick, Secretary of State for War, on a visit to Germany to attend the German army maneuvers as guest of the Emperor Wilhelm.
+In September 1902, Kelly-Kenny accompanied Lord Roberts and St John Brodrick, Secretary of State for War, on a visit to Germany to attend the German army manoeuvrers as guest of the Emperor Wilhelm.
 In October that year, when again it was suggested that he be transferred to an army corps, the King wrote to Mr Broderick saying that the Adjutant General was a most able officer with a thorough knowledge of his profession who would be a loss to the War Office and that he was most surprised that Lord Hornby described him as reactionary when it came to reform.
 The War Office bowed to the King's wishes and left Kelly-Kenny in his post until the reforms in 1904.
-Kelly-Kenny did accept the appointment as Colonel of his regiment, The Queen's (Royal West Surrey Regiment), on 16 April 1902, and served as such until his death.
+Kelly-Kenny accepted the appointment as Colonel of his regiment, The Queen's (Royal West Surrey Regiment) on 16 April 1902, and served as such until his death.